TEDxAuckland/tedx-auckland-site/src/_posts/2019-08-01-nathan-joe-identity-race-and-representation-from-novel-to-film-to-stage.md

 The first time was pretty rushed, stressful, and hectic.
 We would go through the book and film to figure out what the pivotal moments in the story were, and what our own versions of that were.
 For example, Rachel calling her mum in the movie becomes a game where one of the cast members calls their loved one.
 The actors were learning as it was being made, and never had much time to sit with the themes or ideas.&nbsp;

 The second time around we received funding and the big question was how do we deepen our own understanding of the text, games, and themes.
-The actors have really questioned why their stories are valuable, and what it is about their own stories they want to tell.
+The actors have really questioned why their stories are valuable.
 Hopefully their own understanding of the text and what they bring to it is different.
-The set design and design elements are more polished and speak to the themes as well.
+The design elements are more polished and speak to the themes as well.
 Overall, we hope that it’s more meaningful, and makes more sense as a cohesive whole.

 > Why did you choose these 3 actors to work?